Gonellarro/Nextcloud-with-docker-and-Nginx-reverse-proxy/README.md

-# Installation NextCloud with docker using Ngnix as reverse proxy
+# Installation NextCloud with docker using Nginx as reverse proxy